Patirck/SVD/README.md

-# thu
+# SVD
-Homework of tsinghua
+Homework of tsinghua Machine Learning

+Run the code and change the numbers of the Singular values k to get different results.